 A conflict file appears when multiple versions of files or folders attempt to be copied to a single file or folder.
-The conflict file is a copy of the file which previously existed in the destination folder.

 This may occur for a several reasons: